37 Years Ago: ‘Sgt. Pepper’s Lonely Hearts Club Band’ Movie Released

 How do you kill the careers of two of the biggest pop acts in the world in one fell swoop?
 Simple — leave them stranded in a cinematic disaster, bring to a boil, remove from heat and watch them wilt.

 In 1978, the Bee Gees and Peter Frampton had both reached mega-stardom status, selling millions of records, with their faces plastered on magazine covers everywhere and playing sold-out concerts to venues across the globe.
 The sky was the limit, and they reached it.
 Unfortunately, there was nowhere to go but down.

 Sgt.
-Pepper’s Lonely Hearts Club Band was released to theaters in the summer of 1978 and was unsurprisingly slammed by critics and fans.
-It might be easy to point fingers for this wreck, but the fact is, both the Bee Gees and Frampton were caught up in a soulless music-industry machine that, ironically, the movie’s heroes fight against.
+Pepper’s Lonely Hearts Club Band was released to theaters on July 24, 1978 and was unsurprisingly slammed by critics and fans.
+It might be easy to point fingers for this wreck, but the fact is, both the Bee Gees and Frampton were caught up in a soulless music-industry machine – just like the one the movie’s heroes fight against.
 We’re guessing even the Beatles themselves couldn’t save this mess.